drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 ---
 layout: post
-title: Open source Ruby on Rails development environment for Lubuntu 15.10 as a guest in VirtualBox 5.0.8 with Vim, tmux and powerline
+title: Open source Ruby on Rails development environment for Windows, running Lubuntu 15.10 as a guest in VirtualBox with vim, tmux and powerline
 ---

 ![VirtualBox]({{ site.url }}/blog/assets/vbox.png)